henry-burgess/Reteller.js/README.md

 A simple, lightweight library to record and replay interactions on a web page, targeting a specific element.
 Reteller aims to make data capture and data replay as accurate and reproducible as possible while maintaining simplicity and extensibility.

+The primary use case of Reteller is JavaScript-based behavioural or cognitive experiments that require input from participants.
+It allows researchers to view, in real time, exactly what participants observed and how they responded.

 ## Features

 ### Data capture 🎥